Q1 In which of the following examples of motion, can the body be considered

 The average acceleration is the greatest in interval 2 as the change in speed with time ( slope ) is the greatest in this interval.

 The average speed is the greatest in interval 3 as point D is the highest point on the speed axis.

 The sign of v and a in all the intervals are :

 V is positive in all the intervals.
 A is positive in interval 1, negative in interval 2 and equal to 0 in D.

 Acceleration is 0 at A, B, C and D because at these points there are negligible slopes in the graph.

 Q23.
-A bike starting from rest is accelerated uniformly at 1 m s-2 on a straight path for 10 s, it then caries on at a uniform velocity.
+A three-wheeler starts from rest, accelerates uniformly with 1 m s–2 on a straight road for 10 s, and then moves with uniform velocity.
 Plot the distance covered by the vehicle during the nth second (n = 1,2,3….) versus n.
 What do you expect this plot to be during accelerated motion: a straight line or a parabola?